José Arturo Rivas: Career

-So many moments with the felines, fights for relegation, classics of all kinds, historical triumphs, painful defeats, glorious goals and of course the best of all the championships won in 2011 - 2015 make La Palma dream, think and want to finish its career wearing the Tigres shirt.
-In 2015 it was undoubtedly the best year for Rivas.
+Rivas had his best year in 2015.
 He won the starting role in the Clausura 2015 filling the vacancy left by the injured Juninho. since he took the place his absence was not noticed and he even managed to do better.
 From there he gained the trust of Ricardo Ferretti.
-In that same year José Rivas decided to study the career of Technical Trainer with the aim of being linked to football for a long time.
-The Veracruz native knows that at 31 years of age, his retirement as a player is approaching, however, he wants to remain in one way or another on the field of play.
+That same year Rivas decided to study the career of Technical Trainer with the aim of being linked to football for a long time.
+In the 105th minute of the game, he received a red card because of violent conduct and being part of a massive brawl in the Apertura 2016 Liga MX Final vs Club América but his team still ended up winning the final on penalties with Nahuel Guzmán stopping every penalty shot.